-Commencing in 2003, Boston Properties, Inc. issued restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
-An LTIP unit is generally the economic equivalent of a share of Boston Properties, Inc.'s restricted stock.
+Commencing in 2003, we issued restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
+An LTIP unit is generally the economic equivalent of a share of our restricted stock.
 Employees vest in restricted stock and LTIP Units over a five-year term (0%, 0%, 25%, 35%, and 40%).
-Restricted stock and LTIP Units are measured at fair market value on the date of grant based on the number of shares or units granted and the closing price of Boston Properties, Inc.'s common stock on the date of grant as reported on the New York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair market value on the date of grant based on the number of shares or units granted and the closing price of our common stock on the date of grant as reported on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 LTIP Units which were issued in January 2005 and future LTIP awards will be valued using an option pricing model in accordance with the provisions of SFAS No. 123R.
 To the extent restricted stock or LTIP Units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "Stock-based compensation."
 Stock-based compensation expense associated with \$6.1 million of restricted stock that was granted in January 2003 will generally be expensed ratably as such restricted stock and LTIP Units vests over a five-year vesting period.
-Stock-based compensation associated with approximately \$9.7 million of restricted stock and LTIP units granted in January 2004 and approximately \$12.5 million of restricted stock and LTIP units granted in January 2005 will also be incurred ratably as such restricted stock and LTIP Units vest.
-To the extent Boston Properties, Inc. continues to grant restricted equity granted each year.
+Stock-based compensation associated with approximately \$9.7 million of restricted stock and LTIP units granted in January 2005 will also be incurred ratably as such restricted stock and LTIP Units vest.
+To the extent we continue to grant restricted stock and LTIP awards, our expense will continue to increase significantly until 2008 even if there are no future increases in the aggregate value of restricted equity granted each year.
 This is because we expense the value of the restricted stock and LTIP awards ratably over the five-year vesting period and a full run-rate will not be achieved until 2008.